killerchip/token-query/README.md

 queryKey?: string = 'token';
 ```

-This key will be used by `react-query` library to store the tokens.
-It will also be used for saving the tokens in `localStorage`.
+The key that will be used by `react-query` to host the token, and the `localStorage` key.
+Defaults to `token`

 ### sendLogin

-The async function that will be called for login/fetching authentication token.
-It expects as parameters an object of type `TLoginParams` and it should return the token of type `TToken`.
+Your async newtork function that sends login request to the authentication server.
+It should accept a single parameter of `TLoginParams` type and should return the token set as `TToken` type.

 ```
 sendLogin: (loginParams: TLoginParams) => Promise<TToken>;